pupil-labs/pupil-docs/src/core/software/pupil-player.md

 #### Post-hoc Pupil Detection
 The `Post-hoc Pupil Detection` plugin can be used with any dataset where eye videos were recorded.
 The plugin tries to load the eye videos, and runs the pupil detection algorithm in separate processes.
-This plugin is especially relevant for recordings made with Pupil Mobile, because Pupil Mobile does not perform any pupil detection or gaze estimation on the Android device.

 This plugin is available starting with Pupil Player `v0.9.13`.

 The `Redetect` button restarts the detection procedure.